 Maharashtra HSC Board 2018 - Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) conducts Maharashtra 12th exam.
 Students appeared for Maharashtra HSC 2018 from February 21 to March 20.
-The result of Maharashtra Board 12th exam for all streams (Arts, Commerce and Science) will be declared in the last week of May.
-The exam authority will declare the result of Maharashtra HSC 2018 in the online mode.
-Students appeared for Maharashtra 12th exam 2018 can check the result through the link to be updated in this article once it is announced.
-Candidates will have to enter their roll number and mother’s first name to check Maharashtra HSC 12th result.
-The result of Maharashtra HSC examination includes marks scored by candidates in each subject, overall marks, percentage/CGPA besides candidates details and qualifying status.
-The date sheet of HSC exam 2018 has been released by the Maharashtra Board.
+Maharashtra HSC result 2018 has been announced on May 30, 2018 by the State Board chairman, Shakuntala Kale in a press conference.
+The result has been made available online from 1 pm.
+The pass percentage of girls is 92.36 whereas that of boys is 85.23.
+Pass percentages of Science, Commerce and MCVC streams are 95.85, 89.50 and 82.18, respectively.
+The overall pass percentage of Maharashtra HSC 2018 is 88.41%.
+Candidates can also check their result via SMS.
+To do so, they have to type MHHSC <space> seat no and send it to 57766.
+The link to check result will be updated here as soon as it is announced.
+If not satisfied with the result, students will be able to apply for revaluation along with requisite fee.
+Candidates will have to enter their 7 digit seat number and mother’s first name to check Maharashtra HSC 12th result.
+The date sheet of HSC exam 2018 was released by the Maharashtra Board.
 Last year, MSBSHSE declared HSC Maharashtra result 2018 on May 30 and the overall pass percentage was 89.50%.
 Go through this article to know the release date of Maharashtra HSC result 2018, steps to check the result details on the HSC result and date sheet of the exam.

 Maharashtra HSC Board Exam - Overview